UoB-COMSM0110/2024-group-1/docs/QuantitativeEvaluation.md

 #### Negative Feedback
 - "I think a tutorial would help."
 - "The game is too easy!"
-- "The yellow and red nodes on first glance look very similar as your eye is first drawn to the combat icons which are the same image."
+- "The yellow and red nodes at first glance look very similar as your eye is first drawn to the combat icons which are the same image."

 #### Reflection on User Feedback
 - Users felt unsure of how to play the game.
 To address this, we developed a tutorial accessible from the menu.